zulufoxtrot/ha-zyxel/README.md

 2. Navigate to HACS > Menu > Custom Repositories
 3. Add this repository: https://github.com/zulufoxtrot/ha-zyxel
 4. Set Type to Integration
+5. Close the dialog
+6. Search for "Zyxel" in HACS
+7. Select the Zyxel integration
+8. Click Download and confirm
+9. Restart HA

 ### Install manually